 - Thyroxine (T4).
 A low level of thyroxine confirms hypothyroidism.
 Test results might be described as having 'low thyroid levels' or a 'low thyroid'.

 A test for thyroid antibodies may be done to confirm the diagnosis if the cause is thought to be autoimmune.
 Other tests are not usually necessary unless a rare cause of hypothyroidism is suspected.
 For example, tests of the pituitary gland may be done if both the TSH and thyroxine levels are low.
 If you have a swollen thyroid gland when the doctor examines you (a goitre), you would usually have an ultrasound scan.

 Some people have a raised TSH level but have a normal T4 level.
 This means that you are making enough thyroxine but the thyroid gland is needing extra stimulation from TSH to make the required amount of thyroxine.
 In this situation you have an increased risk of developing hypothyroidism in the future.
 Your doctor may advise a repeat blood test every so often to see if you do eventually develop hypothyroidism.
 In many people, the blood test returns to normal on its own without treatment.
 So usually the test is repeated in a few months rather than starting treatment straightaway.
-If TSH remains high over time, and you have symptoms of hypothyroidism, then you may be started on treatment.
+See the next section on hypothyroidism treatment for recommendations on treatment.

 The treatment of underactive thyroid gland (hypothyroidism) is usually to take levothyroxine (thyroxine) tablets each day.
 This replaces the thyroxine which your thyroid gland is not making.
 Most people feel much better soon after starting treatment.